+ What is an institutional repository?

 + How do I know whether the journal I published in allows placement of my manuscript in OpenBU?

-, a searchable database of many publishers’ open access and institutional repository policies.
+In all other cases, you can consult your agreement, the publisher’s website, or SHERPA/RoMEO, a searchable database of many publishers’ open access and institutional repository policies.
 Most major publishers will allow you to place a version of your article into an institutional repository, but many of those request that you not use the publisher’s version, and instead post a pre-print or post-print manuscript (see below).

 If you have not yet signed a publication agreement, we encourage you to find out your publisher/journal’s self-archiving policy before signing.
 Some publishers already have self-archiving permission as a standard feature of their agreements.
 If yours doesn’t, or is too restrictive, consider adding a standard publication addendum, with which many publishers are already familiar.
 SPARC (the Scholarly Publishing & Academic Resources Coalition) has a short write-up on copyright management and your rights as an author.
 Their standard addendum is downloadable from that page.
 Additional addenda for authors, made available from different organizations, can be found here.